Solar News

 Size and weight:

-The cell voltage is 1.2V, so you need 40 cells to form a 48V battery bank.
+The cell voltage is 1.2V, so 40 cells are required to form a 48V battery bank.
 Even smaller battery banks easily weigh a ton.
 This further adds to the cost for shipping, storage (battery box/room dimensions), installation and maintenance.

 Conclusion

-While not as bad as Ni-Cd batteries, RPC strongly advises against Nickel Iron batteries for home solar systems.
-The initial cost is unlikely to pay off unless maintenance is conducted meticulously - for decades.
-If you need high quality deep cycle batteries, take a look at these Lead Acid or Lithium-ion batteries.
+While not as bad as Nickel-Cadmium (Ni-Cd) batteries, Rainbow Power Company strongly advises against Nickel-Iron batteries for power systems.
+The initial cost is unlikely to pay off unless maintenance is conducted meticulously, and so for decades.
+Instead, we recommend Lithium-ion batteries as an affordable, maintenance-free, efficient, compatible and compact solution.